Blog Layout

 Hearing loss doesn’t mean all sounds are muted or more difficult to hear.
 Depending on the type and degree of hearing loss you are experiencing, some sounds will be more difficult to hear than others.
 When the sounds that are important for speech are impacted by a hearing loss, it makes it difficult to understand speech.

-Because of these variations in the way hearing loss is experienced, it isn’t simply measured as a percentage of loss – it is much more complex.
+Because of these variations in the way hearing loss is experienced, it isn’t simply measured as a percentage of loss – accurately representing hearing loss is much more complex.

 Hearing clinicians use audiograms to visualize your hearing.
 After completing an audiometric evaluation, hearing aid practitioners create an audiogram to show which sounds you can hear well – and which sounds are more challenging.